architecture-first/boa-showcase/README.md

 ![](docs/programming/images/boa-general-documentation-BOA-Icon.drawio.png)

-It is important to understand that this is not an all or nothing architecture.
+It is important to understand that BOA is not an all or nothing architecture.
-This can and wants to coexist with existing applications and solutions.
+The BOA approach can and wants to coexist with current applications and solutions.
-That is the real world.
+That is the real world and is welcomed.

-This approach is built to take advantage of the power of the Cloud-Centric environments.
+The BOA approach takes advantage of the power of the Cloud-Centric environments.

 ![](docs/programming/images/Vision/boa-general-documentation-Vision-Support.drawio.png)

-The only requirements for using this platform are access to Redis for communication and support for the messaging protocol.
+The main requirements for using the BOA platform are access to Redis for core communication and support for the messaging protocol.
-As shown above, the platform is a non-opinionated layer on top of existing cloud or on-prem solutions.
+As shown above, the platform is a non-opinionated layer on top of existing Cloud and On-Prem solutions.

+The storing of data and messaging are also not limited to using Redis.
+Redis is used for the base functionality, but the developers of custom Actor code are encouraged to use whatever storage locations that are appropriate.
+For instance a Library, can be stored in an AWS S3 Bucket or a mounted file system depending on the project.

 ## Overview